sakkarose/sakkarose/README.md

 - I’m @sakkarose.
-Third-year student.
-I'm currently getting good at University of Information Technology.
+A Third-year student.
+And currently getting good at University of Information Technology.